This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 - Click OK

-- Replace the example code with the following but update the variable set label reference in line 2 to match the label of your preference share variables:
+- Replace the example code with the following but update the variable set label reference in line 2 to match the label of your preference share variables.
+Modify the numbers on the "z" line to change how many of the highest-ranked alternatives you count as "Selected" for use in the TURF.

 # get the preference shares